 Getting familiar with several other noises that could come from your air conditioner is a good idea.
 The next time something is wrong, you may be able to recognize it more quickly and call for professional service.
 A few other unusual noises include:

 - Trickling or Hissing: A leak is the most common culprit.
 Air leaks are inefficient but can be simpler to resolve.
 If the coolant is leaking, however, that might spell big trouble.
 Components related to the refrigerant supply are costly to fix and may end up resulting in having to replace the entire air conditioner.

 - Clicking or Ticking: When functioning normally, you’ll hear clicks as electrical components start up and direct the air conditioning to run.
 When there’s an electrical problem, these clicking sounds can happen at random.

 - Clanging or Rattling: These sounds are likely because of a loose screw or a piece of debris.
 But sometimes it’s a piece of a more important component such as the compressor.
 The compressor is airtight, so if something breaks off inside it, you might be stuck with an unpleasant rattle until it’s fixed.

-Call Service Experts Heating & Air Conditioning for Quiet, Comfortable Cooling
+Call Stevenson Service Experts for Quiet, Comfortable Cooling

 If something doesn’t sound right, don’t wait to see if it goes away by itself.
 The faster a professional technician can start repairs, the quicker things can be resolved.
 You’ll appreciate a quieter air conditioner and efficient cooling.

-Schedule an appointment with the HVAC pros at Service Experts Heating & Air Conditioning today by giving us a call at 614-334-3192.
+Schedule an appointment with the HVAC pros at Stevenson Service Experts today by giving us a call at 614-334-3192.